 - Young people the established Children and Families Executive Group will be used to ensure the views of young people are considered in the process.
 A Youth Seminar bringing together pupils from local Secondary Schools will also be used. - Gypsies, Travellers and Travelling Show-people Pembrokeshire has a comparatively large resident population of Gypsy Travellers, living both on sites and in housed accommodation.
 There are also a small number of Travelling Show-people within the County.
-This population will be reached primarily using existing channels of communication - which are through the Policy Planning and Change Manager (Social Care and Housing, Pembrokeshire County Council) and through the Pembrokeshire Gypsy Traveller Steering Group.
+This population will be reached primarily using existing channels of communication - which are through the Housing Department.